Microsoft Office 365 Email Integration with Enate via Graph API model

 Click on the Office 365 Integration” pane and select whether you want to authenticate with a certificate (this is the recommended route as it is more secure), or whether you want to authenticate with client secret.

-Authentication with Certificate (recommended)
+Authentication With Certificate (recommended)

 As part of this set up, an Office365 Certificate would need to be generated - Generating a certificate is an activity for your Office365 Administrator to undertake, and is done completely independent of Enate.
 For your reference we have provided below a SAMPLE of the kind of PowerShell script that can be used to generate such a certificate.
 It will save the Certificate with the private key (for Enate) to a PFX file and without the private key (for Azure):